top of page

 • Low-risk creative or entertainment-based content.

-Such a model would have preserved creative freedom and innovation, while ensuring accountability where harm is demonstrable.
+Such a model would preserve creative freedom and innovation while ensuring accountability where harm is demonstrable.

 The Way Forward